ApiLogicServer/Docs/docs/Tutorial.md

 ### Admin App Customization
 There is no code for the Admin app - it's behavior is declared in the `admin.yaml` model file.
 Alter this file to control labels, hide fields, change display order, etc:

-1. Open **Explorer > ui/admin/admin.yaml**
+1. In your IDE, open **Explorer > 3.
+ApiLogicProject_Logic/ui/admin/admin.yaml**
-   * Find and alter the string `- label: 'Placed Order List*'` (e.g, make it plural)
+   * Find and alter the string `- label: 'Placed Order List'` (e.g, make it plural)
    * Click Save
 3. Load the updated configuration: in the running Admin App, click __Configuration > Reset__ and __Apply__
 4. Revisit **Customer > Order** to observe the new label

 &nbsp;&nbsp;&nbsp;

-  > :bulb: **Key Take-away:** you can alter labels, which fields are displayed and their order, etc -- via a simple model.
+  > **Key Take-away:** you can alter labels, which fields are displayed and their order, etc -- via a simple model.
 No need to learn a new framework, or deal with low-level code or html.

 &nbsp;&nbsp;&nbsp;